karuppiah7890/database-stuff/explore/database-kinds-or-types.md

 - Document Store
 - Wide Column - I need to research on this one a bit

-There's also another kind, I think that's also NoSQL
+There's also another kind and few more, I think that's also NoSQL
 - Time Series DB
+- Databases that can help with Search Engine like features.
+For example ElasticSearch

+There's also this thing called Multi Model that I hear a lot.
+One example I hear is FaunaDB, there's also ArangoDB

+A small video on these - https://fireship.io/lessons/top-seven-database-paradigms/